Legal & Regulations

 4. Impact on Existing Property Owners and Residents

-5. The Process of Zoning Changes and Public Participation
+5. Process of Zoning Changes and Public Participation

 How zoning amendments are initiated, reviewed, and approved by the County Assembly.
 Legal requirements for public notification and participation.
 The importance of stakeholders engaging in these processes to voice concerns or support.